Can we be productive in a world full of constant updates? Will we adapt or will we burn out? Linda Stone and William Powers at AIF 2011

 Personal technologies today are prosthetics for our minds.
 Our opportunity is to create personal technologies that are prosthetics for our beings.
 Conscious computing is post-productivity, post-communication era computing.
 Personal technologies that enhance our lives.
 Personal technologies that are prosthetics of our full human potential.

 One of my favorite 8 year olds can’t get enough of his Wii.
 I enjoy this child and hung out with him recently while he played his favorite video game.
 He was hunched over on the sofa and I promise you, his breathing was undetectable.
 With some coaxing, he moved to a wooden chair.
-For the first 3 minutes, he sat up straight, then he smiled at me, said, “I like to slouch,” and continued his game slouched in the wooden chair.
+ForContinue reading “Kids, Video Games, Posture & Breathing”

 Are We at War with Technology, considers the relationship between the WHAT (technology), the HOW (how we’re using it) and the human (us).